fxlin/p3-tee/docs/quickerstart.md

 make run-only QEMU_VIRTFS_ENABLE=y QEMU_VIRTFS_HOST_DIR=`readlink -f shared_folder`
 ```

+Or just type `p3-run` which runs the above command.

-Explanation: QEMU_VIRTFS_HOST_DIR means the emulated OS and granger1/2 will share a directory.
+**Explanation**: QEMU_VIRTFS_HOST_DIR means the emulated OS and server (e.g. gr1/2) will share a directory.
 Easy for file exchange.

 QEMU must be launched without errors.
-See [troubleshooting](issues.md).
+In case of errors, see [troubleshooting](issues.md).

-Start the emulation: typing `c` in the GDB command window.
+Start the emulation: typing `c` in the QEMU console.
 There might be delay of 1-2 secs because of the Internet communication, but the overall experience is good.

 ##### Troubleshoot

-If the port is already in use, "make run-only" just hangs (I guess xterm hangs) with no output, unlike `nc` which tells you "Address aready in use".
-If that happens, use `netstat` to verify and try an unused one.
+If the port is already in use, "make run-only" may just hang (likely b/c xterm hangs) with no output.
+If that happens, use `netstat` to verify and try an unused one (`p3-gen-ranom-ports`).

 ### Results